Owiny Hakim

 Owiny Hakim (born 13 April 1986) is a Ugandan community civic educator and environmental conservation activist.
-He cycled about 650–655 kilometers from Uganda to Nairobi Kenya to create awareness about safe city cycling lanes onto Uganda's road network in 2023 and to further attend Africa Climate Summit 2023 in Nairobi, Kenya to discuss mechanisms for mitigating climate change.
-In 2019, Owiny walked to Addis Ababa, Ethiopia for two months covering a distance of 2,421 kilometres (km) to popularize Africa's agenda for 2063.
-He is also the 2021 Mandela Washington Fellow.
+He cycled about 650–655 kilometers from Uganda to Nairobi Kenya to create awareness about safe city cycling lanes on Uganda's road network in 2023, and to attend Africa Climate Summit 2023 in Nairobi, Kenya to discuss mechanisms for mitigating climate change.
+In 2019, Hakim walked to Addis Ababa, Ethiopia for two months, covering a distance of 2,421 kilometres (km) to popularize Africa's agenda for 2063.
+He was the 2021 Mandela Washington Fellow.